 - Eliminating Nightshades: In my survey, 62 percent of people reported that removing nightshade vegetables from their diet helped to reduce their pain.
 Nightshades include: tomatoes, potatoes, bell peppers, eggplants, tomatillos, Goji berries, and the herb ashwagandha.
 (Note: Even if you’re not in pain, hot, capsaicin-containing peppers have the propensity to cause leaky gut, so they too could potentially contribute to autoimmunity.)
 I recommend trying a nightshade free diet for two weeks, to see if that makes a difference for you.

 - Low FODMAPs Diet: In my survey, 48 percent of readers saw an improvement in pain by following the low FODMAPs diet.
 This diet, typically used for irritable bowel syndrome (IBS), reduces the consumption of specific fermentable carbohydrates that can contribute to intestinal distress.
-For more information about the low FODMAP diet, you can visit the Monash University site, and stay tuned for a new article from me about FODMAPs in the very near future!
+For more information about the low FODMAP diet, you can visit the Monash University site.

 - Autoimmune Paleo Diet: 50 percent of people reported a reduction in pain when following the Autoimmune Paleo (AIP) diet, which removes gluten, dairy, soy, grains, nightshades, legumes, nuts, seeds, and eggs — common food sensitivities for those with Hashimoto’s.